 As a condition of licensure, the Massachusetts Department of Public Health (DPH) regulations require all licensed healthcare facilities to:

-- Document receipt of influenza vaccine administered within and outside the facility or document the declination of immunization; and
+- Document receipt of influenza vaccine administered within and outside the facility or document the declination of immunization

 DPH has established an overall minimum performance goal of 90% influenza vaccination coverage rate for all health care personnel at licensed health care facilities.
 This performance goal aligns with the National Healthy People 2020 target of 90% influenza coverage of HCP, and is intended to advance patient and health care personnel health and safety by ensuring optimal influenza vaccination coverage.

-Reporting process for adult day health programs, non-ambulatory surgical center clinics, nursing homes, and rest homes
+Reporting process for adult day health programs, clinics, nursing homes, and rest homes

-For guidance about the submission process; references and resources; and a new tracking tool to assist facilities in documenting, monitoring and tracking HCP influenza data throughout the flu season, please see:
+For guidance about the submission process, references and resources, and a tracking tool to assist facilities in documenting, monitoring and tracking HCP influenza data throughout the flu season, please see:

 - Health Care Personnel Influenza Vaccination References and Resources